 4.1.
 Manage customer relations in general and provide and administrate access to products and services

 To conclude and execute an agreement with the Customer; to provide Customer with DMC services; to ensure the accuracy of the data by verifying and enriching data through external and internal sources.
 The basis of processing: 1) execution and performance of an agreement with the Customer; 2) in order to take steps at the request of the Customer prior to entering into an agreement; 3) to comply with DMC’s statutory and contractual obligations.

 4.2.
 Perform credit and risk assessments

-To perform internal creditworthiness and risk assessments in order to determine the conditions under which the products can be offered to the Customer; to manage Customer’s debt and to comply with applicable law relating to credit- and other risk assessments when providing loans, risk hedging, internal calculations and analyses.
+To perform internal creditworthiness and risk assessments in order to determine the conditions under which the products can be offered to the Customer; to manage Customer’s debt and to comply with applicable law relating to credit- and other risk assessments when providing loans and mortgage intermediary services, risk hedging, internal calculations and analyses.
 The basis of processing: 1) execution and performance of the agreement with the Customer; 2) in order to take steps at the request of the Customer prior to entering into an agreement; 3) to comply with DMC’s statutory and contractual obligations; 4) DMC legitimate interest to ensure the accuracy of Personal Data and the quality of DMC services.

 4.3.
 Protect interests of the Customer and/or DMC

-To protect the interests of the Customer and / or DMC and to examine the quality of services provided by DMC and for the purpose of providing proof of commercial transactions and other commercial communication.
+To protect the interests of the Customer and / or DMC and to examine the quality of services provided by DMC and for the purpose of providing proof of commercial transactions and other commercial communication (conversation recording).
 The basis of processing: 1) execution and performance of an agreement with the Customer; 2) in order to take steps at the request of the Customer prior to entering into an agreement; 3) to comply with DMC’s statutory and contractual obligations; 4) Customer’s consent; 5) DMC’s legitimate interest in preventing, restricting, and investigating any misuse or unlawful use of DMC services; internal training or service quality assurance.

 4.4.
 Provide additional services, perform customer surveys, market analyses and statistics

 Offer to the Customer the services of DMC or carefully selected cooperation partners.
 The basis of processing: 1) Customer’s consent.